ijm/specsmith/spec-verification/verification-protocol-spec.md

 * A source reference MUST follow the format `source-id:line-number`. Ⓟ
 * A floor–target–ceiling triple MUST be in the format `(floor,target,ceiling)`. Ⓟ
 * The source-id MUST match the source file name, or the specification name from its first-level heading. Ⓟ
+* The message, if present, consists of all characters after the source reference (after trimming leading whitespace). Ⓝ
-* Optional messages MUST be enclosed in double quotes. Ⓟ
+* The message MUST NOT contain any newline characters. Ⓟ
 * Multiple verification lines for the same specification requirement are permitted. Ⓝ

 ### Structural Constraints